zakpatrik/urbackup-server-docker/README.md

     container_name: urbackup
     restart: unless-stopped
     environment:
-      - PUID=1000 #Please enter the UID of the user who should own the files here
+      - PUID=1000 # Enter the UID of the user who should own the files here
-      - PGID=100  #Please enter the GID of the user who should own the files here
+      - PGID=100  # Enter the GID of the user who should own the files here
+      - TZ=Europe/Berlin # Enter your timezone
     volumes:
       - /path/to/your/database/folder:/var/urbackup
       - /path/to/your/backup/folder:/backups